atulk1001/docker-basics/README.md

 Containers package an application and its dependencies together, ensuring that it runs consistently across different environments, such as development, testing, and production.

-# Where do containers live
+# Where do images live

 Container repository